kimm240/kimm240.github.io/_posts/2025-12-04-vectorblox-vnnx-tflite-internals-en.md

   - VectorBlox
 ---

-`vnnx_tflite.py` is a core module that converts TensorFlow Lite (INT8) models to VectorBlox VNNX format.
+`vnnx_tflite.py` is a core module that converts TensorFlow Lite models to VectorBlox VNNX format.
-It handles an end-to-end pipeline that splits TFLite models into multiple subgraphs, compiles each subgraph into VNNX binaries, and includes simulation.

 ## 1. Overall Flow Overview